AFeese/Code-Quiz/README.md

+# Ashley's ReadMe

+Hello!
+Thanks for viewing my program.
+Upon rendering the browser program, user is prompted to begin a quiz with a start button, question area, and timer.
+The user is timed once the start button is clicked and program begins by asking four questions.
+For each correct question, a "correct!" prompt is provided, as well as the answer for that previous question and the time remains the same.
+If the user selects the incorrect answer, user is prompted "INCORRECT!", provided the correct answer, and 10 seconds are deducted from the countdown timer.
+Once the user answers all four questions, user is prompted with their score out of the 4 total questions.
+User is then able to enter their initials, and redirected to a new page once "submit" is clicked.
+This new page displays all current high scores stored in the client-side storage.
+The scores are cleared once the user selects the "clear" button.
+During the entire quiz, user has access to the "high scores" link, which redirects them to the "scores" html (high scores page).

+I hope you enjoy this program.
+Thank you!

+Ashley Feese

+# Original Instruction:

 # 04 Web APIs: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.